 Landfill customers are able to drop off white goods such as refrigerators, stoves, washers, dryers, and water tanks here.
 White goods are segregated, those containing CFCs (such as fridges and freezers) have them removed by a certified technician (if applicable), and stored for future recycling.
 CFC containing units must be drained by authorized firms or individuals prior to removal from the site.

 The used oil, filter, and container facility is located adjacent to the MRF building.
 The facility holds an oil containment tank for the purpose of collecting and storing used oil and space for filters and containers.

 Take it or Leave it Centre

-The Take it or Leave it Centre is available for residents in our region to bring or pick-up items for free.
-It is open for the same business hours as the Aspen Waste Management Facility.
-See some of the items at the Take it or Leave it Centre below.
+Located at the Aspen Waste Management Facility, The Take it or Leave it Centre is available for residents in our region to drop off or pick-up items in good condition for free!
+Some of the items available at the Take it or Leave it Centre are pictured below.